Scuba Dive Without Certification – Are Diving Licenses Needed?

 You Will Learn How to Control Your Buoyancy

-When you watch videos or see pictures of people diving it looks like they are floating seamlessly through the water.
+When you watch videos or see pictures of a scuba diver it looks like they are floating seamlessly through the water.
 An unskilled or unpracticed diver may think buoyancy is something that happens naturally.
 Unfortunately, this just isn’t true.

 You’ll Learn Your ABCs

-It will be up to you and your choice whether you dive uncertified.
+It will be up to you and your choice whether you dive uncertified and go scuba diving without certification.
 Uncertified diving is not illegal, and if you have the equipment, there’s nothing to stop you.
-Certified divers worldwide will recommend that you get your diving certification before you get into the water.
+Certified divers worldwide will recommend that you get your scuba diving certification before you get into the water.

 How can you get certified?

 There are several scuba dive training agencies with the best known being PADI.
-These agencies offer trainings and curriculum for various levels of scuba diving.
+These agencies offer training and curriculum for various levels of scuba diving.

-The goal of each of these agencies is to teach a new diver to become a proficient diver that obeys the laws and understands the dangers and how to prepare for dives.
+The goal of each of these agencies is to teach a new diver to become a proficient diver that obeys the laws and understands the dangers and how to prepare when they go diving.
 The guidelines allow enough leniency for the teacher to include specific local dive conditions.

 What is the basic scuba certification?